PacificCommunity/multifan-cl/README.md

 assessments of tuna and billfish in the Western and Central Pacific Ocean.

-The [User's Guide](manual) describes the model features and documents the release history since 2011, when Nick Davies took over the development and maintenance of the source code.
+The [User's Guide](manual) describes the model features and documents the release history since 2011, when Nick Davies joined the development team in the development and maintenance of the source code and User's Guide.
 MULTIFAN-CL became open-source software in 2025, released under the Simplified BSD License.

 ## Acknowledgements